lemoniris/what-im-doing-rn/README.md

 i think im going to switch to brown lowlights after the summer, that picture is from 2021, yeahhh thats what im going to do

+https://www.youtube.com/watch?v=LLc_uu5HpcA this song has been in my head all summer long i want to write about it sometime

+it translates to

+My heart, you are a traveler
+Life is a journey
+Who knows where your destination is

+its a good introspective 90s song lolll
 -->